Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/Events.md

 ## ExternalConfigUpdated

-!!! info "This event indicates that a tool's configuration file has been updated."
+!!! info "This event indicates that an external config file belonging to a package has been updated."

 ### Messages